 Q: I turned in my transcripts that show a TSI exemption.
 Why do I still have a hold?A: Often, transcripts you have submitted to the university contain information that will exempt you; however the automatic review processes cannot run until the Admissions office has fully processed your documents.
 You are welcome to submit a copy of your documentation to TSI@uh.edu for an unofficial TSI review.

-Q: If I bring documentation the day of my orientation to exempt me from TSI, will my hold be removed immediately?A: We encourage you to submit unofficial documentation to TSI@uh.edu for an unofficial review well in advance of your orientation; you may bring documentation to orientation, however it may take 48-72 business hours to update your student account, meaning you may well not be able to enroll in courses at orientation.
+Q: If I bring documentation on the day of my orientation to exempt me from TSI, will my hold be removed immediately?A: We encourage you to submit unofficial documentation to TSI@uh.edu for an unofficial review well in advance of your orientation; you may bring documentation to orientation, however it may take 48-72 business hours to update your student account, meaning you may not be able to enroll in courses at orientation.

 Q: How many times can I re-take the TSI Assessment?

 A: You may take the TSI Assessment as many times as you like.
 You are encouraged to take time in between to prepare for the re-take so that you can be successful.
 See the TSI information on the UH Testing Services website for more information on the TSI Assessment.

-Q: I am currently serving on active duty as a member of the U.S. armed forces, the Texas National Guard, or as a member of a reserve component of the U.S. armed forces and have been serving for at least 3 years, and I did not have a hold at my previous institution.
+Q: I am currently serving on active duty as a member of the U.S. armed forces, the Texas National Guard, or as a member of a reserve component of the U.S. armed forces, have been serving for at least 3 years, and I did not have a hold at my previous institution.
 Why do I have a hold?A: As an active duty member of the U.S. armed forces, the Texas National Guard, or as a member of a reserve component of the U.S. armed forces you are eligible for a waiver of the TSI requirements each semester you attend.
 Please submit a copy of your current Leave and Earnings Statement (LES) to TSI@uh.edu for a TSI review.

 Q: I am a former member of the U.S. armed forces or Texas National Guard.
-To be exempt what documentation should I submit?A: As an honorably discharged, retired, or released from active duty as a member of the U.S. armed forces, the Texas National Guard, or service as a member of a reserve component of the U.S. armed forces on or after August 1, 1990 you may submit a copy of your Certificate of Release or Discharge from Active Duty (DD-214 Form) to TSI@uh.edu.
+To be exempt what documentation should I submit?A: As an honorably discharged, retired, or released from active duty member of the U.S. armed forces, the Texas National Guard, or a reserve component of the U.S. armed forces on or after August 1, 1990, you may submit a copy of your Certificate of Release or Discharge from Active Duty (DD-214 Form) to TSI@uh.edu.

 Q: What is the difference between a TSI waiver and a TSI exemption?A: A waiver is a one-semester reprieve from the TSI requirements for a limited selection of cases (e.g., active military, students not seeking a degree) so that students can enroll in courses.
 Waivers must be renewed every semester to lift the TSI hold.
 TSI exemptions are a permanent completion of a particular TSI area based on the set of allowed criteria (e.g, scores or coursework), and once all three sections are complete, the student is considered TSI complete.